aholachek/bundle-wizard/README.md

 # 🧙‍♂️ bundle-wizard

-This command line utility is built on top of [`source-map-explorer`](https://github.com/danvk/source-map-explorer) to make it very easy to create visualizations of which JS bundles were fetched for any specific entry point of an app.
+This command line utility makes it very easy to create visualizations of the JS bundles were fetched for any specific entry point of an app.

-`bundle-wizard` takes a url and generates a visualization that shows you:
+`bundle-wizard` simply takes a url and generates a visualization that shows you:

-1. All first-party JS bundles that were loaded on the page.
+1. The JavaScript bundles that were loaded.
-2. What percent of each part of those bundles was actually used to render the page.
+2. What percent of each part of that JS was actually used to render the page.

+## Example

-### Reddit mobile homepage
+### Visualizing JS loaded by Reddit's mobile homepage:

 <img src="./reddit-mobile-analysis.png" alt="reddit mobile home">

 ## Quick start

-`npx source-map-wizard`.
+`npx source-map-wizard`

 That's it!
 The wizard will walk you through the rest.

 ## Optional command line arguments

-### `url`
+### `url` (initial argument)

 To skip the first prompt, provide a url as an initial argument: